+A 2014 Pew Religious Landscape survey reports that only 3.1% of the US population are atheists.
+Agnostics came in at 4%.
+Most people believe God exists.
+Why?
 Is it reasonable to believe God exists?
-I think it is.
+Yes.
 Allow me to lay out a logical argument for God’s existence.
 I jotted down the premises to this argument back in the late 1990s as I listened to Norman Geisler, the renowned Christian philosopher, debate an atheist on a university campus.
 I found the logic to be quite compelling.
-And it seemed to me that the students did as well.
+And it seemed to me that the university students did as well.
 Here’s the argument.
 The comments on the premises are mine.

 1. Something exists.

-This seems to be undeniably true.
+This is undeniably true.
 Anyone who would deny the truth of this first premise would have to exist in order to deny it.

 2. Nothing does not produce something.

 One of the oldest laws of science is Ex nihilo nihil fit (“Out of nothing, nothing comes”).
 It seems patently obvious to most of us that nothing cannot do something.
 Nothing cannot see, smell, act, think, let alone create something.
 Nothing is literally “no thing.”
 No thing does not have the power to do anything.
 Even David Hume, one of the most zealous skeptics of Christianity ever, agreed to the truth of this second premise.
 He said, “I never asserted so absurd a proposition as that anything might arise without a cause.”
 (Source)

 So, if the first two premises are true (something exists, and nothing does not produce something), then a rather astounding conclusion logically follows…